Membership Registration Form

 Dear Members and Friends,

-I hope you and your loved ones continue to stay healthy, safe and secure during these difficult and challenging times.
+I hope you and yours remain healthy and secure during these still challenging times.

 I wanted to update you on our plans for the upcoming High Holidays, which begin on Monday evening, September 6, Erev Rosh Hashanah, with candle lighting at 7 pm.